Chanel West Coast Smolders In Snakeskin-Print Swimsuit & Studded High Heels

 Rapper Chanel West Coast looked sexy and casual in her latest social media share.
-On Monday she took to Instagram to wish her followers a happy holiday with a snap that saw her rocking a swimsuit with sexy cutouts with high heels.
+On Monday, she took to Instagram to wish her followers a happy holiday with a snap showing her rocking a swimsuit with sexy cutouts and high heels.

-Chanel’s bathing suit featured an orange and black snakeskin pattern.
-It also had an off-the-shoulder design as well as two cutout sections on the abdomen.
-One of the openings flashed a bit of underboob.
-The flirty number also had high-cut legs that showed off the curve of her hips.
+Chanel’s bathing suit featured an orange-and-black snakeskin pattern.
+It also had an off-the-shoulder design, as well as two cutout sections on the abdomen.
+One of the openings allowed her to flash a bit of underboob.
+The flirty number also had high-cut legs that highlighted the curve of her hips.
 She paired the swimsuit with a pair of white high heels adorned with golden studs and tasseled straps that wrapped around the bottoms of her calves.
-She wore a bold white and neon yellow polish on her fingernails and a dark shade on her toenails.
+She wore a bold white-and-neon-yellow polish on her fingernails and a dark shade on her toenails.

 The “No Plans” singer wore her long hair parted in the middle and down in waves over her shoulders.
 She accessorized with layered gold necklaces and a variety of rings.
 She also sported a large pair of sunglasses.

-Chanel was relaxing in a lounge chair that was covered with a pink towel.
+Chanel relaxed in a lounge chair that was covered with a pink towel.
 The chair was beside a small swimming pool that featured a small waterfall.
 The pool was surrounded by an iron gate fence separated by cement columns.

-Dozens of Chanel’s fans flocked to the comments section to wish her a nice holiday as well as compliment her on her smoking-hot look.
+Dozens of Chanel’s fans flocked to the comments section to wish her a nice holiday and compliment her on her smoking-hot look.

 “It’s always a happy day when you make a lovely post like this.
 Hope you have a blessed day as well,” one Instagram user wrote.